Sunitha Upadrashta

+Sunitha Upadrashta, known mononymously as Sunitha, is an Indian playback singer and dubbing artist who primarily works in Telugu cinema.

+Sunitha made her playback singing debut in 1995 with the film Gulabi, and as a dubbing artist she has lent her voice to over 110 actresses in more than 750 films.
+She is recognised as an anchor and host for music-based and flagship programmes, including the foundation-laying ceremony of Amaravati in 2015.
+She has also been a judge on music reality shows on several television channels, notably Padutha Theeyaga, the long-running programme on ETV launched and hosted by S. P. Balasubrahmanyam.

+Sunitha has performed as a singer in 19 countries, including the United States (almost annually since 1999), the United Kingdom, the United Arab Emirates, Singapore, Malaysia, Uganda, Nigeria, Tanzania, South Africa, Australia, Scotland, Ireland, Sri Lanka, Thailand, Japan, Oman, Bahrain, Qatar, and Mauritius.

-Sunitha Upadrashta, known mononymously as Sunitha, is an Indian playback singer and a voice actor who primarily works in Telugu cinema.
-She is a recipient of nine Nandi Awards and two Filmfare Awards South in various categories.
-At the age of 15, she received a National Award from All India Radio under the light music category.
+Sunitha is a recipient of nine Nandi Awards and two Filmfare Awards South in various categories.
+At the age of 15 she received a National Award from All India Radio in the light music category.
 She won her first Nandi Award in 1999, followed by consecutive awards from 2002 to 2006 and again from 2010 to 2012.
-In 2011, she was conferred the Lata Mangeshkar Best Singer Award by the Government of Andhra Pradesh.
+In 2011 she was conferred the Lata Mangeshkar Best Singer Award by the Government of Andhra Pradesh.

-Sunitha made her playback singing debut in 1995 with the film Gulabi.
-She is also recognised as an anchor and host for music-based and flagship programmes, including the foundation-laying ceremony of Amaravati in 2015.
-She has been associated as a judge with several music reality shows on different television channels, notably Padutha Theeyaga, a long-running programme on ETV launched and hosted by S. P. Balasubrahmanyam.
-As a dubbing artist, she has lent her voice to over 110 actresses in more than 750 films.

-Sunitha has performed as a singer in 19 countries, including the United States (almost annually since 1999), the United Kingdom, the United Arab Emirates, Singapore, Malaysia, Uganda, Nigeria, Tanzania, South Africa, Australia, Scotland, Ireland, Sri Lanka, Thailand, Japan, Oman, Bahrain, Qatar, and Mauritius.

 Early and personal life

-Sunitha was born on 10 May 1978 in Guntur, Andhra Pradesh.
-At the age of six, she began training in Carnatic vocals under Pemmaraju Surya Rao and in light music under Kalaga Krishna Mohan.
-From a young age, she had opportunities to perform in several concerts, including programmes featured by All India Radio.
-At the age of 13, she participated in the Tyagaraja Aradhana Utsavalu along with her guru Pemmaraju Surya Rao.
-She later received a scholarship from the Government of India to pursue her musical training.
+Sunitha was born into a music-loving family on 10 May 1978 in Guntur, Andhra Pradesh.
+At the age of six she began training in Carnatic vocals under Pemmaraju Surya Rao and in light music under Kalaga Krishna Mohan.
+She had the opportunity to perform in concerts from a young age, including programmes featured by All India Radio.
+At the age of thirteen she participated in the Tyagaraja Aradhana Utsavalu along with her guru Pemmaraju Surya Rao, and later received a scholarship from the Government of India to pursue her musical training.

-She was born into a music-loving family, and her parents were fond of music.
-At the age of 19, she married Kiran Kumar Goparaju, a media professional.
-The couple later divorced.
-They have two children, Akash and Shreya.
-Shreya made her playback singing debut with the song "Tick Tick Tick" in the Telugu film Savyasachi.

-In January 2021, Sunitha married businessman Rama Krishna Veerapaneni in the presence of family members and close friends.
+In 1997, at the age of nineteen, she married Kiran Kumar Goparaju, a media professional.
+They have two children, Akash and Shreya, but the couple later divorced.
+In January 2021 Sunitha married businessman Rama Krishna Veerapaneni in the presence of family members and close friends.

+Following in her mother's footsteps, daughter Shreya made her playback singing debut with the song "Tick Tick Tick" in the Telugu film Savyasachi.